Growing Dahlias Guide

 Anatomy of Dahlia Tubers

-Dahlia tubers vary in shape and size but all have the same three important parts that work together to make a viable tuber: the eyes of the crown, the body of the tuber, and the neck.
+Dahlia tubers vary widely in shape and size, but all viable tubers share three essential parts that work together to produce a healthy plant: the eyes (or crown), the tuber body, and the neck.

-Being able to correctly identify and assess these three parts, especially the eyes, is what you need in order to successfully divide dahlias and increase your dahlia stock.
-Not all tuber bodies will connect to a neck with an eye above it, making it quite easy to end up with “tubers” without eyes.
-All three elements must be present, intact and healthy in order to produce a robust plant.
+Being able to correctly identify and assess these three parts—especially the eyes—is essential for successfully dividing dahlias and increasing your stock.
+Not every tuber body connects to a neck with a viable eye above it, which makes it easy to end up with “tubers” that will not grow.
+All three parts must be present, intact, and healthy in order to produce a robust plant.

 Getting a Head Start

-To increase success in the garden, dahlias can be pre-sprouted before planting.
-To do so, bring them out of storage and into your house, where they will experience temperatures above 60 for a couple of weeks.
-You’ll see the eyes begin to swell and that’s a sign that they have woken up and are ready to grow.
+Dahlias can be pre-sprouted to improve early-season success.
+To do this, bring tubers out of storage and into a space where temperatures remain above 60°F for a couple of weeks.
+As they warm, you’ll see the eyes begin to swell—a clear sign the tubers have woken up and are ready to grow.

-If you have the space, dahlias may be potted up a month ahead of being planted outside.
-At our farm, we pot up roughly two-thirds of our dahlias each year to get a head start on the growing season.
-To do this, we fill pots with soil, add the tuber — leaving the eyes above the top of the soil line — add more soil and water lightly.
-After about a month, the plants have robust, healthy leaves and the temperatures outside allow us to move them outside to harden off before going into the field.
-At planting time, we bury a bit of the growing plant so that the tuber is fully buried.
+If you have the space, dahlias can also be potted up about a month before planting outdoors.
+At our farm, we pot up roughly two-thirds of our dahlias each year to get a head start on the season.
+To do this, we fill pots with soil, place the tuber so the eyes sit just above the soil line, cover lightly, and water sparingly.

 Planting Dahlias

-Plant tubers on their side 4” to 6” beneath the surface of the soil, 12” to 18” apart.
-We plant most of our dahlias at 18”, with dinnerplate dahlias like Cafe au Laits spaced at 24”.
+Plant tubers on their side 4”–6” deep, spacing them 12”–18” apart.
+We plant most of our dahlias at 18”, while larger dinnerplate varieties—such as Café au Lait—are spaced at 24”.

-Ahead of planting, we amend our beds with compost and a mix of balanced 5-4-3 organic fertilizer.
-At the time of planting, we add a couple of tablespoons of bonemeal to each planting hole as this helps with rooting and flowering.
+Before planting, we amend our beds with compost and a balanced 5-4-3 organic fertilizer.
+At planting time, we add a couple of tablespoons of bonemeal to each hole to support root development and flowering.

 Support and Trellising

-Dahlias have hollow stems and need to be trellised.
-Without support, there is a risk that they can collapse under the weight of their own flowers, or that brittle stems will break during gusty wind storms.
+Dahlias have hollow stems and require support.
+Without trellising, plants can collapse under the weight of their blooms or snap during strong winds.

 Foliar Feeding

-Because dahlias are a long-season crop and need more than the initial dose of nutrition from the general fertilizer, we use fish emulsion/seaweed as a foliar feed every two weeks from June through September.
-This provides supplemental phosphorus and potassium without adding significantly more nitrogen, resulting in more flowers.
+Dahlias are a long-season crop and need more nutrition than their initial fertilizer application can provide.
+From June through September, we apply a fish emulsion/seaweed foliar feed every two weeks.
+This supplies supplemental phosphorus and potassium without adding excess nitrogen, resulting in stronger plants and more abundant flowering.

 Harvesting Dahlias

-Harvest dahlias in the morning before the heat of the day sets in.
-Place stems into clean water immediately.
-Dahlias should be harvested when they are almost fully open, the petals on the backside of the flower should be nearly flat or still tucked toward the bud.
-If petals on the backside are fully flayed out or desiccated, the flower should be deadheaded to promote further blooming.
+Harvest dahlias in the morning before the heat of the day sets in, and place stems into clean water immediately.
+Flowers should be cut when they are nearly fully open—when the back petals are almost flat or still slightly tucked.
+If the back petals are fully flared or drying, the flower should be deadheaded instead.

 Vase Life

-Post-harvesting handling is just as important as cultivar selection when it comes to vase life.
-After harvest, we transfer the dahlias into new water with a transport/holding solution before putting into the cooler.
-If dahlias are to be sold at a retail location, we also include a Gerbera chlorine tablet in the water as cleanliness is paramount for maximum vase life.
+Post-harvest handling is just as important as variety selection.
+After harvest, we transfer dahlias into fresh water with a transport or holding solution before placing them in the cooler.
+For retail sales, we also use a gerbera chlorine tablet to maintain water cleanliness—key to maximizing vase life.